Integrated Grief: Transforming Loss into Meaning

 That intense and immediate emotional response that we experience following a significant loss is known as acute grief.
 It is the initial and often overwhelming reaction to the reality of the loss.
 This phase of grief is typically characterized by a range of intense emotions, including shock, disbelief, sadness, anger, guilt, and profound sorrow.

 However, as time goes on, the intensity of acute grief will change—and how it changes depends on how we deal with it.
 Acute grief can turn into a prolonged battle, where we compartmentalize our suffering and separate it from the reality of our daily life, essentially closing off moments of mourning from what we have to do to get through the day.
-This prolonged emotional stasis is known "complicated grief," and it can keep you from moving forward with your life.
+This prolonged emotional stasis is known as "complicated grief," and it can keep you from moving forward with your life.

 While this strategy can work in the short term, excessive avoidance of our grief can also lead to unresolved issues in the long term.
 The goal is not to bury our grief and shut it off from our lives.
 Rather, we want to process it fully, so we can transform its pain into lessons and a better understanding that we can take with us and use in our lives as we move forward.
 This concept is known as integrated grief.